More shepherd's pie

 Mills has a slightly phony Irish accent but is earnest and passionate.
 Bogarde is cynical and often raises a single eyebrow to prove it.

 The film was produced and directed by Londoner Roy Ward Baker, and was filmed at Pinewood studios in Buckinghamshire and “on location” (a daft expression; in this case it means Torremelinos in southern Spain).
-So it’s rather in the Shalako tradition of British spaghetti – what I call a shepherd’s pie western.
+So it’s rather in the Shalako tradition of British spaghetti – what I call a shepherd’s pie western, for it seems that Eurowesterns have to be named for antional dishes.
 The cast is peppered with British character actors: John Bentley is the Mexican police chief, Leslie French is the old Mexican priest whom Mills replaces, and so on.
 The screenwriter (Nigel Balchin) came from Wiltshire, the music writer (Philip Green) from Whitechapel and British-born folk or British residents populate the credits and crew.
-So it’s a Brit western all right, with everything that implies (good and bad).
+So it’s a Brit western all right, with everything that implies.